GSA General Elections 2025-2026

 Here is the Referendum Question as it will be presented on the ballot:

-Do you agree to implement a fee levy of $2.50 per semester from all GSA members to support the CSU Daycare services?
-The fee levy would be implemented with the Fall 2025 semester in accordance with the university’s tuition refund and withdrawal policy and, aims to equitably reflect Graduate student utilization of the services in proportion to the current undergraduate contribution of $0.25 per credit.
+Do you agree for GSA to collect a fee levy of $2.50 per semester from all GSA members, to support the CSU Daycare services, annually adjusted to the Consumer Price Index of Canada, to be implemented with registration for the Fall 2025 (2252) term in accordance with the University’s tuition refund and

 CSU Legal Information Clinic